 - Place seed mixture on a sheet of parchment paper.
 Use the back of a spoon to flatten seed mixture as thin as you want.

 - Bake for 30 minutes, then remove from the oven.

-- Using a sharp knife cut the crackers into 1-inch squares, then remove them to oven for another 30 minutes or until there’s no moisture left.
+- Using a sharp knife cut the crackers into 1-inch squares, then put them bake into the oven.
+Bake for about 30 minutes or until the crackers are crispy and golden.

-- Let the crackers cool down on a rack, then sore them in an air airtight container.
+- Let the crackers cool down on a rack, then store in an air airtight container.